McDonald’s Global Customer Privacy Statement Overview

 McDonald’s Global Privacy Statement

-This privacy statement describes how McDonald’s in the countries listed below – collect, use, protect and share the personal information of our customers.
+Your privacy is very important to us.
+This Privacy Statement (“the Statement”) describes how McDonald’s Corporation, McDonald’s USA, LLC, and their subsidiaries in the countries listed below – collect, use, protect, store, share, and otherwise process the personal information of our customers.
 Customers include those who visit our restaurants, use our websites and mobile apps, and otherwise interact with us.

 Some of the countries in which we operate have laws that require us to share specific privacy information with our customers in those countries.
-As such, this privacy statement is comprised of two sections – a globally applicable statement and country specific addendum.
+As such, this Privacy Statement is comprised of two sections – a globally applicable notice and country-specific addenda for the following countries:

 Austria